Beef

-The 25th annual Herdbuilder Replacement Female Sale will be Friday, August 25 starting at 11 a.m. at the Alabama Livestock Auction in Uniontown, Alabama.
+The 2026 Herdbuilder Replacement Female Sale is Friday, August 28 at 11 a.m.
+The sale will be at the Alabama Livestock Auction located at 700 Highway 80 East, Uniontown, AL 36786.
 This sale is known for the quality and reputation of both the cattle and the consignors to the sale.
-Online viewing and bidding is available through DVAuction.

 Consignments